Implicit animations

 The following example shows how to use the AnimatedContainer widget to

-animate multiple properties (margin
+animate multiple properties (margin, borderRadius, and color) with

-different types (double
+different types (double and Color).

 The example begins with no animation code—it starts with a